SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD ViperSat.md

 # CEFD ViperSat

-The **ViperSat Management System (VMS)** is a server- and client-based network management system that gathers and processes information it receives from the modem/routers that comprise a ViperSat satellite network.The modem's internal microprocessor-based input/output (I/O) controller measures, captures and transmits real-time network operating parameters to the VMS via either **PLDM (Path Loss Data Message)** or **SUM (Status Update Message)** packets, depending on the type of modem/router.
+The **ViperSat Management System (VMS)** is a server- and client-based network management system that gathers and processes information it receives from the modem/routers that comprise a ViperSat satellite network.
+The modem's internal microprocessor-based input/output (I/O) controller measures, captures and transmits real-time network operating parameters to the VMS via either **PLDM (Path Loss Data Message)** or **SUM (Status Update Message)** packets, depending on the type of modem/router.

 This connector will export different connectors based on the retrieved data (see "System Info" below).